A History of Latin America and the Caribbean

-From the city of Huari, they expanded west, northwest and south.
+From the cities of Huari and Pikillaqta, they expanded west, northwest and south.
+First they established colonies of settlers and traders, which paved the way for the conquest of outlying areas later.
 They conquered Pachacamac and the Lima culture around 650, but after that left the oracle alone.
-Sometime after 700 the Huari conquered the northern coastal lands of the Moche, Muchik and Sican; by 750 they had also conquered the Nazca.(53) In so doing they created South America's first centralized military empire.
-The only place where Huari expansion did not meet with success was to the southeast, where their border met the border of Tiahuanaco's realm.
+Sometime after 700 the Huari conquered the northern coastal lands of the Moche, Muchik and Sican; by 750 they had also conquered the Nazca.(53) In so doing they created South America's first military empire.
+However, we now believe that the bureaucracy in Huari City and Pikillaqta only ruled their former colonies indirectly, when it came to non-military matters, meaning it was more of a federal empire than a unitary one.
+The only place where Huari expansion did not meet with success was in the southeast, where their border met the border of Tiahuanaco's realm.
 There was sporadic fighting over a mine occupied by Tiahuanaco, but the Huari failed to take it for themselves.
 Even so, the Huari had the largest state South America had seen to this point, ruling all of the mountains and coast of present-day Peru, except in the south.(54)

 Map of the Huari and Tiahuanaco states.